amerharb/sedk/README.md

 # SEDK-postgres V0.4.8

-SEDK is a library that build SQL statement with Postgres flavour or Postgres Binding Object using a pre-defined database schema
+SEDK is a library that build SQL statement with Postgres dialect or Postgres Binding Object using a pre-defined database schema

 ### example